fahri314/365-Defender-Report/README.md

 - Uses the entered report day in automatic date calculation.
 - Supports multiple tenants and offers options at startup.
 - Exclusion of e-mail alerts.
+- Exclusion of Benign Positive alerts.
-- It can exclude from the incident title according to the given keyword list.
+- Exclusion of alerts with incident title according to the given keyword list.

-Scauth and xsrf_token values ​​are automatically calculated from the entered cookie value.
+'sccauth', 'XSRF-TOKEN', 'ai_session', 's.SessID' and 'SSR' values ​​are automatically calculated from the entered cookie value.

 ## Get Cookie from Defender 365

-You can obtain this cookie data from the network section of your browser while logged in to the session at the address below. `Scauth` and `xsrf_token` values ​​are automatically calculated from the entered cookie value.
+You can obtain this cookie data from the network section of your browser while logged in to the session at the address below.
+You can update cookie value at config file.

 <https://security.microsoft.com/incidents?tid=your_tenant_id>